xxxxbrandieeee/close-reading-data-dictionary/README.md

       "answer": "It was understandable and I thought I got its meaning." }, { "title": "Did you use the AI for interpreting this poem?", "answer": "Yes" },
-    { "title": "How helpful was the AI for you when interpreting the poem? ", "answer": "Slightly helpful" }
+    { "title": "How helpful was the AI for you when interpreting the poem?", "answer": "Slightly helpful" }
   ],
   "time": 1753801517010